Imagen dinámica

 Examples of color combinations

 Remember, the color wheel is a guide, not a strict rule.
-As you become familiar with these principles, you’ll feel the confidence to experiment and develop your own unique chromatic style.
+As you become familiar with these principles, you’ll feel the confidence to experiment and develop your own unique color style.
 Constant practice and experimentation are key to mastering the art of color.

-Are you ready to apply this knowledge to your next masterpiece?
 Discover additional resources here to perfect your use of color in illustration and take your creations to the next level.

 Beyond the Wheel: Practical Applications in Illustration